 JAMES WILLIAM CURLIN

-To send flowers in memory of James William "Jim" Curlin, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of James William "Jim" Curlin, please visit our Heartfelt Sympathies Store.

 “A Renaissance Man” – Loved by his family and friends from all over the world, James “Jim” William Curlin, 87, passed away peacefully at his home in Lottsburg on December 24, 2019 after a short illness.
 He is survived by his wife of 65 glorious years, Patricia Stevens Curlin, daughter Kimberly B. and son-in-law John M. Wettroth (NC), grandchildren J. Travis (CA) and Chelsea K. (NC), and son James S., daughter-in-law Maria Argiri (Paris, France) and granddaughter Phaedra S. (CO).